axhis8/landing-page/README.md

 ## About this Project

+This Landing Page is a description of myself for my portofolio.
+It's a practice for the use of Flexbox in CSS, as it's my first project with this language.

 This project is a task from The Odin Project, a structured full stack development course.
 You can learn at your own pace and it starts from 0 to getting employed.
 I highly recommend taking this course.
 More on [The Odin Project](https://theodinproject.com/).